WebOrigami/docs/src/content/pattern/interface.md

 - The `keys` method does _not_ have to return all the keys supported by `get`!
 There may be keys that `get` can handle that the `keys` will not include.
 This turns out to be useful in a number of situations.

-- An async dictionary's `get` method is expected to return `undefined` if the key is not present in the graph.
+- An async dictionary's `get` method is expected to return `undefined` if the key is not present in the tree.

 ## Apply the AsyncDictionary interface to the object